| BUYERS GUIDE

-In summary, the post-2012 Holden Colorado is a worthy successor to its predecessor and brand-loyalty-inspiring Rodeo ancestors, but doesn’t have the goodies list of its competitors.Changes made throughout 2013 should keep it competitive.
+In summary, the post-2012 Holden Colorado was a worthy successor to its predecessor and brand-loyalty-inspiring Rodeo ancestors, but doesn’t have the goodies list of its competitors.Changes made throughout 2013 kept it competitive.

 Interior appointments on LT Sport models included a leather wrap steering wheel.

 The three-litre Rodeo diesel range arrived in 2002 with a new iTD engine generating maximum power of 96kW at 3800rpm and peak torque of 275Nm at 2000rpm (automatic transmission models) and 265Nm at 2000rpm (manual transmission models) – 30 percent more power and up to 18 percent more torque than the outgoing 2.8 engine.